 Mishti Doi | Bengali Sweet Yogurt

 Mishti Doi or Sweet yogurt is a popular dessert from the West Bengal region of India.
-The yogurt is fermented in the earthern pots to give it a beautiful thick texture.
+The yogurt is fermented in the earthen pots to give it a beautiful thick texture.
 Made with just a few ingredients, this is a perfect dessert to serve on a hot summer day.

 Mishti doi is a very popular dessert in West Bengal and Bangladesh.
 This is a fermented sweet made with milk and brown sugar (Jaggery).
 Mishti is Sweet and doi means Dahi or yogurt.
 Yogurt is considered very auspicious and hence this dessert is made during pujas and weddings.

-This sweet is made with thick and creamy condensed milk which is sweetened either by caramelized sugar or jaggery.
-It is fermented using fresh curds overnight.
-This is typically made in earthen pots , because the gradual evaporation of water through the porous walls of the pot enhances the thickness and creaminess of the yogurt.
+This is typically made in earthen pots because the gradual evaporation of water through the porous walls of the pot enhances the thickness and creaminess of the yogurt.
 Adding the jaggery gives the sweet its pale golden color.

-Mishti Doi 2
+Mishti Doi decorated with flowers.

 Preparation time - 10 mins